The date begins looming ominously for many taxpayers before the last winter snow has thawed: April 15. Tax Day.

 The Late Payment Penalty

-The late payment penalty is somewhat more sufferable, just .5% of the tax due per month until the taxes are paid in full, also with a maximum penalty of 25% (Refs 2, 3, 4, 5).
-But that .5% can increase to 1% if the IRS sends a notice of intent to levy to collect the tax owed and you still haven’t paid after 10 days have passed (Ref 5).
+The late payment penalty is somewhat more sufferable, just 0.5% of the tax due per month until the taxes are paid in full, also with a maximum penalty of 25%.
+But that 0.5% can increase to 1% if the IRS sends a notice of intent to levy to collect the tax owed and you still haven’t paid after 10 days have passed.

 Read More: Penalties for Late Tax Payments